ebellocchia/bip_utils/README.md

 - Binance Chain (Cosmos SDK)
 - Binance Smart Chain (and, therefore, all related tokens)
 - Avalanche (all the three chains)
+- Polygon (and, therefore, all related tokens)
+- Fantom Opera (and, therefore, all related tokens)
+- Harmony One (and, therefore, all related tokens)
+- Huobi Heco Chain (and, therefore, all related tokens)

 ## Install the package